-(2009 REVISION)
+(2013 REVISION)

 The Recommended Institutional Regulations on Academic Freedom and Tenure set forth, in language suitable for use by an institution of higher education, rules that derive from the chief provisions and interpretations of the 1940 Statement of Principles on Academic Freedom and Tenure and of the 1958 Statement on Procedural Standards in Faculty Dismissal Proceedings.
 The Recommended Institutional Regulations were first formulated by Committee A on Academic Freedom and Tenure in 1957.
 A revised and expanded text, approved by Committee A in 1968, reflected the development of Association standards and procedures.
-Texts with further revisions were approved by Committee A in 1972, in 1976, in 1982, in 1990, in 1999, in 2005, in 2006, and in 2009.
+Texts with further revisions were approved by Committee A in 1972, in 1976, in 1982, in 1990, in 1999, in 2005, in 2006, in 2009, and in 2013.

-The current text is based upon the Association's continuing experience in evaluating regulations actually in force at particular institutions.
+The current text, adopted by the Council as AAUP policy, is based upon the Association's continuing experience in evaluating regulations actually in force at particular institutions.
 It is also based upon further definition of the standards and procedures of the Association over the years.
 The Association will be glad to assist in interpretation of the regulations or to consult about their incorporation in, or adaptation to, the rules of a particular college or university.